douglasdavis/xTRTFrame/README.md

 to your existing git repository.

-More extensive documenation and how-to's to come.
+More extensive documenation can be found in the [docs](docs) folder.

 API documentation can be found [here](http://webhome.phy.duke.edu/~ddavis/xTRTFrame/index.html)